DelvonRH/eCommerce-Project/README.md

 - [x] User can click on "See Products" button to navigate to Products Page.
 - [x] Website is responsive and can be viewed on different devices.
 - [x] User can navigate to Sign Up Page via "Sign Up" link on Login Page.
 - [x] User can navigate to Login Page via "Login" link on Sign Up Page.
+- [x] User can click on the word "Home" to return to the Home Page.

 ## Video Walkthrough